 Alexa is absolutely great at two things: setting kitchen timers and making shopping lists, to-do lists and other types of lists (with support for Todo-ist although not, curiously, Evernote.
 I mean, EVERYTHING supports Evernote.
 My bloody TOASTER supports Evernote.
 Anyway.)

-The pic above shows the blue lights that appear around the rim of Alexa's, er, 'face' when she hears her name called.
-The one below shows the circling blue-and-white lights that chase around it as she has a bit of a think about what you've just asked her.
+Blue lights appear around the rim of Alexa's, er, 'face' when she hears her name called and while she's thinking.
 Has she understood you?
 Can she do it?